• Skip to primary navigation

 • Place skillet with salmon in preheated oven and bake for 8 minutes (until internal temperature reaches 145°F or desired temperature).

 • While the salmon bakes, prepare the glaze.
-Mix all ingredients together in a small bowl.
+Whisk together orange juice, cornstarch, garlic, soy sauce, maple syrup, rice vinegar, orange zest, ground ginger, and red pepper flakes in a small bowl.

-• Place pan back on the stove over medium heat and add glaze ingredients.
-Cook, stirring frequently, until glaze thickens, 3-4 minutes.
+• Place pan back on the stove over medium heat.
+Stir glaze to make sure the cornstarch hasn't settled to the bottom and pour it into the skillet.
+Cook, stirring frequently, until glaze thickens, 3 to 4 minutes.

 • Return salmon to pan, spooning glaze over fillets.
 Serve immediately.